These 2018 Retargeting Statistics Prove It Works

 This is thanks, in large part, to a marketing method known as retargeting.
 Retargeting is a type of online advertising that targets specific consumers based on their digital actions.
 With retargeting, marketers can display ads to people who abandoned a cart, made a purchase, or bounced from a website.

-Here’s a brief breakdown of how retargeting works, from Business2Community.
+Here’s a brief breakdown of how retargeting works:

 These ads are the heat-seeking missiles of the digital world.
 Instead of taking the broad net approach, they go after the customers you want, where you want them.